• Skip to primary navigation

 Milk

-Almond milk is our favorite in carrot cake, but any other plant milk would work, including soy milk and oat milk.
+Almond milk is our favorite in carrot cake, but other plant milk would work, including soy milk and oat milk.

 Oil